nbrucy/git_tuto/git.md

 - Avoid automatically modifying all files (eg. automatic formatting).
 That may generates a lot of conflicts.

 - Read the messages!
-Git is giving very useful information in staus and error messages.
+Git is giving very useful information in status and error messages.

 ---